elegantframework/elegant-cli/README.md

 ## <a name="growing_your_audience">Growing Your Audience</a>

-We have taken care of most of the boilerplate setup code needed to launch the perfect web application, so that you can focus on what is important to you.
+We have taken care of most of the boilerplate setup code needed to launch the perfect web application so that you can focus on what is important to you.

 Growing your audience is simple with our included native integrations into the most commonly used 3rd party services.